 Early Christian painting began at the end of the second century or, more accurately, in the early third century; while the boom of underground cemeteries or catacombs corresponds to the fourth century when the Church had fully developed the cult of martyrs.

-In the second half of the fourth century other art forms developed as the so-called stile bello (or “fair style”) “beautiful style”, especially represented in the paintings of the Catacombs of Via Latina.
-The narrative cycle had in these paintings a unique beauty, a particular characteristic theme of this half of the fourth century was the story of the “chosen people”.
+In the second half of the fourth century other art forms developed as the so-called stile bello* (or “fair style”) “beautiful style”, especially represented in the paintings of the Catacombs of Via Latina.
+The narrative cycle had in these paintings a unique beauty, a particular characteristic theme prevalent on the second half of the fourth century was the story of the “chosen people”.

-*Christ in Majesty: Christ in Majesty or Christ in Glory is the Western Christian image of Christ seated on a throne as ruler of the world, always seen frontally in the centre of the composition, and often flanked by other sacred figures.
-The image develops from Early Christian art, which directly borrowed the formulae of depictions of the enthroned Roman Emperor.
+Christ in Majesty: Christ in Majesty or Christ in Glory is the Western Christian image of Christ seated on a throne as ruler of the world, always seen frontally in the center of the composition, and often flanked by other sacred figures.
+The image developed from the Early Christian art, which directly borrowed the formula from depictions of the enthroned Roman Emperor.